01 of 10

 Located in Terminal 1 at Toronto Pearson International Airport, 10-Minute Manicure also offers massages and teeth whitening.

 02 of 10

-The only hotel located right within the Toronto Pearson International Airport, the Sheraton Gateway Hotel in Toronto International Airport allows tired travellers the chance to revive with a sleep, swim, shower and workout.
+The only hotel located right within the Toronto Pearson International Airport, the Sheraton Gateway Hotel in Toronto International Airport allows tired travelers the chance to revive with a sleep, swim, shower, and workout.

 Day use rates are available.

 A layover of more than 7 hours should afford you the time to head into Toronto and see some of its attractions, like the CN Tower.
 If you rent a car, you may even have time to see Niagara Falls, which is 90 minutes away with no traffic.

 If you have luggage to deal with, check it at the Travel Store located on the Departures Level of Terminals 1 and 3.

 Keep in mind also, that if you need to clear customs, you will need to build that time in and it can be a long wait at Pearson.

 If you want to tour Toronto on your own, public transportation is possible and cheaper but will take longer than a cab and may cause you extra stress if you have major time constraints.

 eTours.ca offers 2.5-hour tours of Toronto and will pick you up and drop you off right at the airport.